| Moderator Shaw's Agenda; Rather Raved Over Debate Tone; Cheney Bested Bush; Winnie Doesn't Need to Collect Cans to Pay For Drugs

 each side.

-Simpson recalled at about 11pm ET:
+Simpson recalled at about 11pm ET:"The Gulf

 War vote was the most troubling thing I ever saw in my life.
 Al Gore